 The time interval "Rcvd-to-InQue" is substantially longer for Fire calls than it is for EMS calls.
-Three functions must be performed by the operator during this time interval: 1) call pick-up, 2) determination
+Three functions must be performed by the operator during this time interval: 1) call pick-up, 2) determination that the call is EMS or FIRE, and 3) assessment of the acuity of the incident.
+The Consultants feel that the assessment of acuity is the main difference between EMS and Fire dispatch performance.

-For EMS calls, the assessment of acuity is guided by dispatch logic based on ProQATM and Medical Priority Dispatch SystemTM determinants.
+For EMS calls, the assessment of acuity is guided by dispatch logic based on ProQA[TM] and Medical Priority Dispatch System[TM] determinants.
 In contrast, no system of formal dispatch logic was used to assess fire calls.
 The Consultants suggest that ConFire Communications implement the Fire Protocol, a system of formal dispatch logic, to reduce call taking time on requests for fire services.